-While I sit and reflect on my 10 years, this moment would forever change my outlook on the business.
+While I sit and reflect on my 11 years, this was the moment that would forever change my outlook on the business.
 We had taken a picture of Patty up there on the stage and posted them to our social media sites and sales started coming in.
-We had done it with the help of one like-minded performer and suddenly, this thing that was born, that we named Karma Inc Apparel was now a business.
+We had done it!
+With the help of one like-minded performer and suddenly this thing that was real, Karma Inc Apparel was now a business!

-Not long after that, I was asked to be on an internet TV show by my Facebook friend Brian Pastoria, not knowing that he and his brother - Grammy Winner Mark Pastoria - were Detroit rock legends with the bands D.C.
+Not long after that, I was asked to be on an internet TV show by my friend new Brian Pastoria, not knowing that he and his brother - Grammy Winner Mark Pastoria - were Detroit rock legends with the bands D.C.
 Drive and Adrenaline.
-After appearing on several of their shows at Garnony Park studios with the late Bob Bauer, I was asked by Joann Purtan to do an interview on WXYZ TV in Detroit.
-We had our first real opportunity to talk about Karma Inc Apparel and how our idea evolved into a business all about giving back.
+After appearing on several of their shows at Harmony Park studios with the late Bob Bauer, I was asked by Joann Purtan to do an interview on WXYZ TV in Detroit.
+We had our first real opportunity to talk about Karma Inc Apparel, and how our idea evolved into a business all about giving back.

 I knew we had something special going, and I decided whatever we sold going forward, we would donate 10% of any profits made to help someone in some way.
 Little by little, we came up with new designs and found more people who felt like us.
 People who knew that it wasn't just clothing, it was an idea that would one day with a little help, become a movement.

-By 2011, my son had gone on to a wonderful career, and I carried on in various forms with Karma Inc Apparel and its message.
+By 2010, my son had gone on to a wonderful career, and I carried on in various forms with Karma Inc Apparel and its message.
 I began adding more products to complement the shirts we had been selling.
-It wasn't long until we had hoodies, tank tops, thermal, and long sleeve T-shirts ready to go.
+It wasn't long until we had hoodies, tank tops, kids t-sh,irts and long sleeve T-shirts ready to go.
 Things were moving nicely, but I felt I could still do more.

 "It's a sad realization when you become aware that most of us fall into a routine of getting so wrapped up in the little things that we don't see the bigger picture. "